 Social and emotional mental health

-Children and young people presenting with social, emotional and mental health (SEMH) difficulties often struggle to manage their emotions and behaviour.
-They also find it difficult to make and keep relationships with adults and other children and young people.
+Children and young adults presenting with social, emotional and mental health (SEMH) difficulties often struggle to manage their emotions and behaviour.
+They also find it difficult to make and keep relationships with adults and other children and young adults.

 - disruptive and uncooperative behaviour